Mishieck/parawait/docs/api/javascript/api.md

 The function you want to run multiple times at once.

+`actionCount`

+Specifies how many times a function is supposed to be called.
+It is used only when a single `action` has been provided.
+If multiple `inputs` have been provided, there is no need to add `actionCount` to `options` because the number of inputs always equal the number of times the provided action is invoked.

 `actions`

 An array of functions you want to run at once.